 Hold on, you say.
 What if I have an emergency?
 I don’t have an emergency fund.

-Well, if that happens, then and only then take on some credit card debt and use it for that emergency, and then pay it right back down when the dust settles.
+Well, if that happens (and we certainly know after living through the pandemic all this time, then and only then take on some credit card debt and use it for that emergency, and pay it right back down when the dust settles.

 2) You don’t need to invest your money now.
 You should invest later, when you’re earning a higher salary.